 (Editor’s note: You can see her full post here.)

-The Belgians are pushing to test 10,000 people per day, which means the number of new infections will rise.
+The Belgians are pushing to test 10,000 people per day, which means the number of infections likely will keep rising.
+Because of this uneven recovery, Belgian officials have extended the shutdown until 3 May from 19 April.

 At the end of March, Belgium imposed a nation-wide lockdown decree and start closing its borders to all non-essential travel.
 That said, Dispatches staffers checked the Netherlands/Belgium border crossing near our headquarters of Eindhoven and it was open with normal traffic.